FREE WORK PLANNER

 Quarantine Valentine Ideas

-After visiting my folks recently, it really got me to thinking how lonely and isolated the elderly are right now (and have been for nearly a year).
+After visiting my folks recently, it really got me to thinking how lonely and isolated the elderly are right now (and have been for nearly two years now).
 This pandemic has been especially hard on them since they really are some of the most vulnerable among us.
-With Valentine's Day coming up it seemed like a wonderful time to show some love to our elderly relatives, friends and maybe even some you may not know.
+With Valentine's Day coming up and distancing again seeming necessary for some, it seemed like a wonderful time to show some love to our elderly relatives, friends and maybe even some you may not know.

 Along with those socially distanced ideas – we've also come up with some stay-at home Valentine ideas to show your family and friends how much you care.

-Here are 10 Quarantine Valentine Ideas to help you bless everyone on your Valentine's Day List.
+Here are 10 Social Distancing Friendly Valentine Ideas to help you bless everyone on your Valentine's Day List.
 From porch drop off friendly ideas for the elderly – to cute ways to celebrate with little ones at home.

 Socially Distanced Valentine Ideas (great for Elderly)

 When I first shared how to make this oh~so~cute Paper Flowers Craft at the beginning of quarantine, we had so many readers send us pictures of paper flowers they had made.
 This one is perfect for the kiddos to make for grandparents or loved ones.
 Make 1 flower or a whole bunch and I'm sure you'll bring a big smile to someone's face. 🙂

 If you're feeling really crafty you might want to make this adorable Dollar Tree XO Vase to go with your paper flowers (or fresh flowers)!